Ethel Skinner: 1985–1997

 Ethel had never had children, a fact that she regretted in her old age, and so Willy became her surrogate child, and she loves him dearly.
 Willy goes everywhere that Ethel goes and so she is devastated when he is kidnapped in 1986.
 She searches for him everywhere and even holds a seance to see if she can contact him, but Willy is nowhere to be found.
-Detective Roy Quick (Douglas Fielding) works on the case and eventually finds Willy in the possession of Mr Pavasars (Sydney Arnold), an old Latvian refugee, who has renamed him Rasputin.
+Roy Quick (Douglas Fielding) works on the case and eventually finds Willy in the possession of Mr Pavasars (Sydney Arnold), an old Latvian refugee, who has renamed him Rasputin.
 Willy is returned to an overjoyed Ethel, although she has to pay the man in order to get him to relinquish ownership.
 Ethel has been a lifelong friend of Lou Beale (Anna Wing) and Dot Cotton (June Brown) and the trio remain close in their old age.
 They can often be found reminiscing or gossiping in The Queen Victoria pub, where Ethel also regularly thrills the punters with her repartee, her version of the cancan, or her plain sense of fun.
-Out of the three, Ethel is the most light-hearted and she is never frightened to stand up to the over-bearing Lou and interfering Dot.
+Out of the three, Ethel is the most light-hearted and she is never frightened to stand up to the overbearing Lou and interfering Dot.
 She has her run-ins with both over the years, and yet their friendship endures right to the last.

 Ethel lives above Doctor Legg's (Leonard Fenton) surgery and works as the cleaner in the pub.
 She is somewhat of a troublemaker and often spreads the most insane rumours about and gets her words mixed up with hilarious consequences.
 She is famous for her questionable ability to read palms and tea leaves, once even earning a living from it.
 After Lou's death in 1988 Ethel and Dot become an inseparable double-act and although the two argue constantly, they actually depend on each other a great deal.
 Despite the fact that Ethel appears totally barmy, she can be quite astute when she wants and she is always the first to point out the malicious ways of Dot's villainous son, Nick Cotton (John Altman).
 Ethel is never afraid to stand up to Nick, even kneeing him in the groin once when he attempts to mug her.
 She also correctly figures out that Nick is trying to poison Dot to get her money, and she refuses to back down, despite Dot falling out with her because of her accusations.
 Following several falls and a broken hip, Ethel is persuaded to move out of her residence above the surgery and into sheltered housing in 1988.
 Although she is strongly opposed to this initially, she eventually comes to enjoy her new home, though she would continue to show up in Albert Square regularly.